Email Marketing Metrics Overview

 Temporary issues like full mailboxes or server problems

 Keep your bounce rate under 2%.
-If your hard bounce rate exceeds 3%, Brew may temporarily pause sending to protect your domain reputation.
+This is the threshold at which Brew may temporarily suspend your account to protect your domain reputation and the deliverability of the platform.

 Spam Complaint Rate